web statistics

 Michael Panontin

 NSB were initially founded by local artist Greg Curnoe as a kazoo chorus for an experimental film.
-Since 1965, this collective have unleashed some of the most abrasive improvised cacophony while remaining comfortably ensconced in one of the more reserved places in the English-speaking world.
-They played their first gig in 1966, and have performed in mostly the same place every Monday night for 36 years, managing to hold down such prosaic day jobs as teacher (vocalist Bill Exley), doctor (guitarist John Clement) and librarian (bass player Hugh McIntyre).
+In 1965, the collective started unleashing some of the world's most abrasive and uncompromising cacophony while remaining comfortably ensconced in one of the more reserved places in the English-speaking world.
+They played their first gig in 1966, and performed every Monday night for decades, holding residency at several local venues: first at the York Hotel, where they gigged for free drinks, followed by the Victoria Tavern and then moving on to the Forest City Gallery when it opened in 1973.
+All the while, the group managed to hold down such prosaic day jobs as teacher (vocalist Bill Exley), doctor (guitarist John Clement) and librarian (bass player Hugh McIntyre).

-Now revered by the likes of Merzbow, Nurse with Wound, and Thurston Moore, to name but a few, NSB released their debut No Record on the tiny Allied label to little fanfare way back in 1968.
-From the opening shrieks on 'Destroy the Nations' ("England is dead! / Destroy America!.../ Sheuggghhhh on Canada!"), you realize that No Record is going to be one hell of a challenging listen.
-'When in London' and 'The Byron Bog' reveal the band's free jazz influences, with skronking and screeching horns battling it out, the whole mess carrying on for eleven minutes or so.
-The somewhat more laconic 'Oh Brian Dibb' (though that may be overstating things a bit here) nudges John Boyles' amplified kazoo into the limelight before devolving into the usual bedlam of homemade instruments.
+From the opening shrieks on 'Destroy the Nations' ("England is dead! / Destroy America!.../ Sheuggghhhh on Canada!"), you realize that No Record is going to be one hell of a tough listen.
+'When in London' and 'The Byron Bog' reveal the band's free jazz influences, with skronking and screeching horns battling out, the whole mess carrying on for eleven minutes or so.
+The somewhat more laconic 'Oh Brian Dibb' (though that may be overstating things a bit here) nudges John Boyles kazoo into the limelight before devolving into the usual bedlam of homemade instruments.
 What's even more surprising is that No Record beat out Captain Beefheart's Trout Mask Replica by a full year, and almost makes the latter seem like top 40 radio - no mean feat, that.

-The Nihilist Spasm Band would not issue its second piece of wax until 1979's Vol. 2, a recording of a February 4th, 1978 live show at Toronto's Music Gallery space.
-By then, though, the outer fringes of the punk movement were making noise music more acceptable, and a middle-aged Nihilist Spasm Band would see its star rise considerably, especially amongst those freaky Japanese - bless them - who brought the band over in 1996 for a several-city tour and a TV appearance on popular celebrity Tamori's The World of Music.
+NSB would not issue its second piece of wax until 1979's Vol. 2, which was a recording of a February 4th, 1978 live show the group did at Toronto's Music Gallery space.
+By then, with the outer fringes of the punk movement - Throbbing Gristle and Boyd Rice's NON just a couple of examples - making noise music more acceptable, a middle-aged NSB saw its star rise considerably in Europe and Asia.
+Those freaky Japanese - bless them! - actually brought the band over in 1996 for a several city tour and a TV appearance on popular celebrity Tamori's The World of Music.
 Go figure.